 Ridgely Elementary School provides every student with the opportunity to achieve academic excellence by fostering a partnership between home, school and community.

-The mission of the Ridgely Elementary School PBIS team is to foster and promote a respectful, positive and safe school environment that enhances student learning through teaching growth mindset, modeling expectations and recognizing positive behavior.
+The mission of the Ridgely Elementary School PBIS team is to foster and promote a respectful, positive and safe school environment that enhances student learning through teaching growth mindset, modeling expectations and instilling intrinsic motivation.

 We strive to support all students and staff by promoting positive behavior school wide.
 We recite our Code of Conduct each day.
 It is reinforced daily in all areas of our school.